Measles, Vaccines & The Stakes of Hesitancy | Zack Technology LLC

 ~3% — Fully vaccinated (2 doses)

 The data is unambiguous: measles is overwhelmingly a disease of the unvaccinated.
-The MMR vaccine is highly effective.
 Full immunisation makes infection rare.

 Sources: CDC; Public Health Communications Collaborative; PMC/NIH — Measles Resurgence 2025